Table of Contents

 This section covers all methods for deleting records from the database, including soft delete (recycle bin), permanent delete, bulk operations, understanding DeleteResult, cascading deletes, and restore operations.

-Understanding Delete Behavior
+Understanding Delete Behaviour

 Magentrix supports two types of delete operations: